Sina-karimi81/Pro-Spring-6/README.md

 # Pro-Spring-6
-A Repository Containing a Summary of Pro Spring 6 book
+A Repository Containing a Summary of Pro Spring 6 book. please beware that these are personal notes and understaing of the text so don't solely on them

 ## Introducing IoC and DI in Spring
 * Spring was built to be a dependency injection framework